 Weighing scales have become very high-tech devices.
-From bathroom scales with wi-fi connection to ultra-precise devices used in research or industry, modern scales are able to provide very accurate measures almost instantly.
-This has not always been the case however and today we take a look at the different systems that emerged over the millennia.
+From bathroom scales with Wi-Fi connection to ultra-precise devices used in research or industry, modern scales are able to provide very accurate measures almost instantly.
+This has not always been the case, however, and today we take a look at the different systems that emerged over the millennia.

 This system can be very accurate, but it can also be easily cheated.
 Perhaps the most famous example of a rigged balance was the one used by Celt chieftain Brennus around 390 B.C. when he captured Rome and demanded a ransom of 1,000 pounds of gold.
 When the Romans complained about Brennus using fixed weights, Brennus famously threw his own sword on top of the weights and proclaimed “Woe to the vanquished!”

-The weighing scale didn’t know any major technological improvement until the industrial era.
+The weighing scale didn’t know any major technological improvements until the industrial era.
 It is only starting in the late 18th century that new ways to measure mass appeared that didn’t rely on counter-weights.
 The spring scale was invented by Richard Salter, a British balance maker around 1770.
 The spring scale, as the name implies, measures the pressure (or the tension) exerted on a spring to deduce the weight of an object.
 Spring scales are still fairly common today because they are very cheap to make, but they are not quite as accurate as the electronic systems designed and perfected during the 20th century.